 Your web browser

 Your browser is the third tool you need.
-Chrome, Firefox, Opera, Edge, and Safari will work on desktops.
-Internet Explorer is not supported.
+Chrome, Firefox, Edge, and Safari will work on desktops.
+Internet Explorer and Opera are not supported.

 Be sure to download the latest versions of the browser you are using.